escaparrac/IRL-relay-SRT-RTMP/README.md

 1 CPU, 1GB of RAM and 8GB of storage should be enough for hosting a couple of servers, but my suggestion would be to have 2GB of RAM at least.

-You can use a virtualization app on Windows like VirtuaBox, get a cloud service like Linode or Amazon EC2, install it in your own baremetal server, Raspberry Pi or using virtualization environments like Proxmox.
+You can use any virtualization app on Windows like VirtuaBox, get a cloud service like Linode or Amazon EC2, install it in your own baremetal server, Raspberry Pi or using virtualization environments like Proxmox.
 In the future I would like to create a dockerized version of this project so it's super easy to run and deploy.

-This guide was inspired by this video from [Codexual](https://www.youtube.com/watch?v=YhvRXWzRPm4), but I tried to make this simpler, correct some commands and make it friendlier for non-linux users.
+This guide was inspired by this video from [Codexual](https://www.youtube.com/watch?v=YhvRXWzRPm4), but I tried to make this simpler, correctes some commands and made it friendlier for non-Linux users.

 Before starting, this guide assumes that you already have an Ubuntu/Debian system ready.
 If you don't have it, check this guide on how to create a VM in Windows.
 All the configurations will be done with the console, no graphic interface will be needed.
+Also, the username for this tutorial is "ubuntu", so be wary to change it before executing the commands.

 # Table of contents